15. Student Travel Policy

 The Law School recognizes the educational value of student travel and therefore strives to make travel financially possible for all of its students.
-Any student interested in obtaining funds for travel may submit a request to the Dean of Students and/or the Associate Director of Student Affairs.
+Any student interested in obtaining funds for travel may submit a request to the Dean of Students.
 The Law School will only consider funding student travel if the primary purpose of the proposed trip is educational and bears a relation to the student’s future legal practice or the study of law in general.

 In addition, any student(s) or student organization(s) seeking travel funds must meet each of the following criteria: